repository-service-tuf/repository-service-tuf/docs/source/guide/repository-service-tuf-api/Docker_README.md

 Redis Server DB number for Result Backend (tasks).
 Default: 0

+Important: It should use the same db id as used by RSTUF Workers.

 #### (Optional) `RSTUF_REDIS_SERVER_DB_REPO_SETTINGS`

 Redis Server DB number for repository settings.
 Default: 1

-This settings are shared accress the Repository Workers (``repository-service-tuf-worker``) to have dynamic configuration.
+These settings are shared with the repository workers (``repository-service-tuf-worker``) to have dynamic configuration.

+Important: It should use the same db id as used by RSTUF Workers.

 #### (Required) `SECRETS_RSTUF_TOKEN_KEY`